24-Year-Old Defenseman – Florida Panthers

 Signed a two-year (one-way), $2.1 million contract with the Panthers in July 2015.

-Petrovic will miss at least eight weeks with an ankle injury, George Richards of the Miami Herald reports.
+Petrovic will need at least another month to recover from his ankle injury, George Richards of the Miami Herald reports.

 To instantly reveal our fantasy analysis of every player – including Alex Petrovic – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Alex Petrovic: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 While splitting his time between the AHL and NHL last season, Petrovic began displaying some of the offensive firepower he provided in his junior career.
 In 41 games for AHL San Antonio, Petrovic scored three goals and 17 assists while chipping in 59 penalty minutes, though his numbers took a significant dip when he received the call-up to Florida.
 He appears to have the inside track on the sixth defenseman spot for the Panthers, but will likely be with the team whether or not he dresses every game.